The conservation and protection of Florida’s natural resources starts at home.

-The Florida Master Gardener Program is a volunteer-driven program that benefits UF/IFAS Extension and the citizens of Florida.
-The program relies on dedicated volunteers who have an interest in gardening and in giving back to their communities.
+The Florida Master Gardener Volunteer Program is volunteer-driven and benefits UF/IFAS Extension and the citizens of Florida.
+It relies on dedicated volunteers who have an interest in gardening and in giving back to their communities.

-Florida Master Gardeners provide $6.54 million in volunteer time to Florida’s economy.
+Florida Master Gardener volunteers provide $6.54 million in time to Florida’s economy.

-Certified Master Gardeners work through their county Extension office to educate Floridians and provide research-based information about gardening.
+Certified Master Gardener volunteers work through their county Extension office to educate Floridians and provide research-based information about gardening.
 Master Gardeners can fulfill their volunteer hours in a variety of ways, including:

 - answering horticultural questions over the phone, in person or through a regular newspaper column